McDonald’s Copycat Sweet & Sour Sauce! (VIDEO)

 - Slice open the dried apriocots lengthwise to expose the inside.

 - In a medium pot, add the vinegar, sugar, and apricots.
 Turn the heat to high and stir occasionally until the vinegar boils and the sugar is dissolved.
-Boil for 3-4 minutes until vinegar has reduced by half.
+Boil for 3-4 minutes until the vinegar has reduced by half.
 At this point, the apricots should be softened, so smash them a few times with a wooden spoon to release more of their flavor.

 - Add the pineapple juice, soy sauce, and ketchup.
 Mix to combine and bring to a simmer.
 Reduce for 2-3 minutes until the sauce resembles a consistency slightly looser than pancake batter.